cmacdonell/2015-07-09-vpl/lessons/python/report-data.md

 ## Opening

-Librarians often find themselves working with speadsheets, in particular, Excel files.
+Librarians often find themselves working with spreadsheets, in particular, Excel files.
 Excel is the most popular spreadsheet software.
 Spreadsheets are designed to store and analyze tabular or categorized data.
 Librarians also use a tool called Director's Station that allows creation of